-And if you have a vacation rental or cabin – a good night of sleep makes your guests happy.
-And happy customers are usually return customers.
+If you have a vacation rental or cabin – a good night of sleep makes your guests happy.
+And happy customers are usually returning customers.

 Some of the items described below might sound a bit excessive.
 Keep in mind; this isn’t an explanation of how to make your bed comfortable.
 It’s how to make your bed resemble a hotel bed.

 A hotel bed is almost always layered.
 Let’s start with the bottom layer (that closest to the mattress), and work our way up.

 The first layer starts with protection.
 Start with a mattress protector to keep dust mites out, and protect the mattress from stains – both of which can wear a mattress out from the inside.